Merci-chao/userChrome.js/README.md

 **Version 4.2**
 - New
-	- Add `previewPanelShifted`: Shifts the preview panel when there are multiple rows, reducing the effect of the panel blocking items in the rows underneath.
+	- Adds `previewPanelShifted`: Shifts the preview panel when there are multiple rows, reducing the effect of the panel blocking items in the rows underneath.
 Affects tabs only when `previewPanelNoteEditable` is `true`.
 Not available on Firefox 115.
 		- `0` - never
 		- `1` - for groups
 		- `2` - for tabs
 		- `3` - for both
-	- Add `previewPanelNoteEditable` (for Firefox 148+): Allows the tab preview panel to be hovered, and the note inside to be editable.
+	- Adds `previewPanelNoteEditable` (for Firefox 148+): Allows the tab preview panel to be hovered, and the note inside to be editable.
 - Fixes
 	- Continuously and rapidly closing tabs could result in the window being maximized/restored.
 	- Issue that occurred when dragging the audio button of a non-selected tab.